Theorem-like Environments in LaTeX

 definition

-In my LaTeX setup, I prefer to use the same preamble file for all of my documents, but I’ve found that some document classes or packages define theorem
+In my LaTeX setup, I prefer to use the same preamble file for all of my documents, but I’ve found that some document classes or packages define the theorem

 To avoid errors when trying to define to new theorem-like environments, \providetheorem